 The main rulebook for electrical safety in the U.S. is the National Electrical Code (NEC).
 Published by the National Fire Protection Association (NFPA), the NEC sets the standard for safe electrical design, installation, and inspection.
 It covers everything from how wires should be run to the type of circuit breakers you need in your panel.
 While it’s a national standard, states and local municipalities can adopt it with their own amendments.
 That’s why it’s so important to work with a professional who knows the specific codes for your area, ensuring your project is not only safe but also fully compliant with local law.

-NFPA 70E Workplace Safety Standards
+Understanding NFPA 70E Safety Rules

 While the NEC focuses on the installation of electrical systems, another important standard, NFPA 70E, addresses workplace safety around electrical equipment.
 This is the code that guides how professionals work safely, outlining practices like turning off power and verifying a zero-energy state before starting repairs.
 It’s designed to protect electricians from the serious dangers of arc flash and shock.
 As a homeowner, knowing about NFPA 70E helps you understand why a qualified technician from our team takes specific precautions.
 It’s a commitment to safety that protects both the technician and your home during any service call.